-Column A - Describe each item of qualified property\ you placed in service in Illinois.
+Column A - Describe each item of qualified property you placed in service in Illinois.
 The property must have been placed in service on or after the date the business was designated as a high impact business, and on or before the last day of your taxable year.
 Write only qualified property that continues to be used on the last day of your tax year.

-\Qualified property is property which is tangible, depreciable pursuant to Internal Revenue Code (IRC), Section 167, has a useful life of four or more years as of the date placed in service in Illinois, and is acquired by purchase as defined in IRC, Section 179(d).
+Qualified property is property that is tangible; depreciable pursuant to IRC, Section 167; has a useful life of four or more years as of the date placed in service in Illinois; and is acquired by purchase as defined in IRC, Section 179(d).
 Qualified property can be new or used but cannot have been previously used in Illinois.
 Such property includes buildings, structural components of buildings, and signs that are real property.
-It does not include land or improvements to real property that are not a structural component of a building such as landscaping, sewer lines, local access roads, fencing, parking lots, and other appurtenances.
+It does not include land or improvements to real property that are not a structural component of a building, such as landscaping, sewer lines, local access roads, fencing, parking lots, and other appurtenances.